PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI3.md

 # Assignments

-- [ ] {optional} watch this video to understand more about the software package developed to implement these methods.
-Please keep in mind that this package is still in it's development stage (and bugs are to be expected).\
+- [ ] {optional} Watch this video to understand more about the software package developed to implement these methods.
+Please keep in mind that this package is still in it's development stage (and bugs are to be expected).

 <!-- blank line -->
 <figure class="video_container">